GoldenAceTech/quotes_game/README.md

 -The database will create a database called quotes.db where quotes and author's informations are saved

 RUN THE GAME MODULE TO START GAME
-#Users are allowed to guess 4 time the name of the person who made the quotes
+Users are allowed to guess 4 time the name of the person who made the quotes.
-#For each failed guess, user's are given hints
+For each failed guess, user's are given hints the following hints:
 - Birthdate and location of author
 - The first letter of author first name
 - The first letter of author last name